 - Finding the Right Attorney for Your Needs

 - Why Should I Talk to a Lawyer?

 If you have decided to form a business, one of the most important steps will be to determine what type of business structure is right for you.
 One option is to incorporate as a closely held business, and this may be a good option if you plan to keep your business in the family.
 This structure might also be the right choice if you don’t plan to issue many shares of stock and you want to keep control centralized.

 The following overview will give you an idea of the characteristics of this type of business structure and the benefits and drawbacks so you can feel informed as you meet with a business lawyer for the first time.

-If you have a closely held business, it means the majority of the shares are held by only a small number of people.
-The IRS requires the majority shares be held by only five people, which seems restrictive, but the vast majority of businesses in America are considered closely held.
+If you have a closely held business organization, it means the majority of the shares are held by only a small number of people.
+The Internal Revenue Service (IRS) requires the majority shares be held by 5 people at most, which seems restrictive, but the vast majority of businesses in America are considered closely held.

-These businesses are often owned by families, and they usually have a shareholder agreement that describes how decisions are made and outlines any restrictions placed on stock ownership.
+These businesses are often family businesses, and they usually have a shareholder agreement that describes how decisions are made and outlines any restrictions placed on stock ownership.
 Shareholders operate the business, and the businesses tend to have a more informal operating structure.
+Given the small number of shareholders to begin with, majority shareholders can exercise a lot of influence over business decisions.
 This structure can allow some decisions to be made without the approval of the board, which can speed up some processes.

 Benefits and Drawbacks

-- What is the difference between a closely held business and a publicly traded business?
+- What is the difference between a closely held company and a publicly traded business?

-- What are the benefits of creating a closely held business?
+- What are the pros and cons of creating a closely held business?